 As I say, this is a simple example but highlights the reasons why we should never sell time and more importantly, we must recognise the client is never buying time (after all if you gave me a great guide I don’t care if it took you 3 hours or 3 weeks!).

 Now I don’t know how this story ends (because it’s still ongoing) but the client has got to have an awkward conversation with the copywriter and one that potentially damages their relationship, puts the invoice in dispute and could well result in the client having to rewrite the copy and find a new copywriter!

 This is a value-selling and pricing conversation.
-If you want to read more about how you can implement this in your agency then download a copy of my free eBook on value-pricing and selling (just click here, no need to re-enter any details, and I will send it right over).
+If you want to read more about how you can implement this in your agency then download a copy of my free guide on value-pricing and selling.
 It explains the traditional ways agencies price and things to consider if you want to move towards selling and pricing based on the outcomes rather than outputs.

 Just complete the form below and I will send it right over.